 Continuing Care – What Comes Next?

-Once you have completed the residential treatment program and are ready to leave our healing center you will work with your treatment team to establish an aftercare plan.
+Once you have completed residential treatment and are ready to leave, our healing center you will work with your treatment team to establish an aftercare plan.

 Together you will decided which aftercare option is best for you and we will make sure that everything is in place before discharge.
-This will allow the transition into a new program to be a smooth as possible.
+This will allow the transition into outpatient services to be a smooth as possible.

 For some individuals the next step in their recovery process is a highly-structured outpatient program such as a Partial Hospital Program (PHP) or an Intensive Outpatient Program (IOP).
 These types of programs provide less structure than residential programs, but still offer a variety of therapeutic services to help you continue to recover from GAD.

-If you are returning home, we will connect you with a local outpatient provider, set up an appointment time, and give you the name of the contact person so that there are no lapses in your recovery.
+If you are returning home, we will connect you with a local outpatient provider in Georgia or elsewhere, set up an appointment time, and give you the name of the contact person so that there are no lapses in your recovery.
 We will also connect you with community services and support groups so that you are able to receive continuous support.